Explore how your team can use Hiver.

 1. Hiver

-Hiver is a multi-channel internal ticketing system that works on top of your inbox.
-Because of its familiar interface, it’s really easy to setup and use – teams using Hiver can typically get started in less than an hour.
+Hiver is a multi-channel internal ticketing system that works on top of your inbox (Gmail and Outlook).
+Because of its intuitive interface, it’s really easy to setup and use – teams usually get started with Hiver in less than an hour.

 The tool can be used by HR, IT, and finance teams to:

-• Easily collaborate with team members using internal notes, shared drafts, and approval workflows.
+• Collaborate on queries with team members via internal notes, shared drafts, and approval workflows.

-• Automate workflows so that your team members don’t have to take up mundane and repetitive tasks
+• Automate workflows – routing tickets, assigning tags to tickets and more – so that your team doesn’t have to take up mundane and repetitive tasks.

 Hiver UI